cdev-framework/cdev-website/content/docs/tutorials/slackbot.md

 ### Create a Cdev Project

 We will be starting from a provided template for this template.
-You can create the template project by running
+You can create the template project by running:
 ```bash
 cdev init my-slack-bot --template slack-bot
 ```

-Our template uses the Slack Python SDK, so you need to install it to your environment via the provided requirements.txt file
+Our template uses the Slack Python SDK, so you need to install it to your environment via the provided requirements.txt file.
 ```bash
 pip install -r requirements.txt
 ```